#356: Shinny Dipping

 I have become obsessed with the Karen Reed trial.

-And I think it's just because it's happening in Massachusetts where I grew up.
+I think it's just because it's happening in Massachusetts where I grew up.
 It's in Canton where I danced for my whole adolescence.

 I cannot stop Googling it, thinking about it, talking about it, calling my family about it.

-Not on the episode.
+Not on yet.

 Aaron, every day I wake up to what could only be described as a shotgun blast to the face of news.
 Right.